website2023/website2023/index.md

 layout: page
 ---

 Double Bagel Games is a small mobile games studio in Toronto, Canada launching soon.
-The mission is to remind people everywhere of the importance of play by providing immediately accessible, fun, engaging mobile games.
+Our mission is to remind people everywhere of the importance of play by providing immediately accessible, fun, engaging mobile games.

 I am currently in development on a number of small mobile games that I look forward to sharing with you in 2023.
-Stay tuned!
+So stay tuned by subscribing to my free email updates.

-In the meantime, subscribe to my free email updates and get free early access to my next game.
+As a bonus for subscribing, you'll get free early access to my next game.
 After subscribing, just make sure to check your spam folder in case the first email arrives there.

 <br>
 <br>